AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/database-on-cloud.md

 - Triggers are interpreted as code and MySQL does not precompile them.
 Hooking onto your query's transaction space, they add the overhead to a parser and interpreter for each query performed with the table.
 - The triggers share the same transaction space as the original queries, and while those queries compete for locks on the table, the triggers independently compete on locks on another table.

-To learn about alternatives to using custom triggers, see [Use MySQL triggers effectively](mysql-triggers-usage.md) in our support knowledge base.
+To learn about alternatives to using custom triggers, see [MySQL triggers](mysql-configuration.md#triggers) in our support knowledge base.

 ## Upgrade [!DNL ECE-Tools] to version 2002.0.21 or higher {#ece-tools-version}